The Not So Common Hatch

 Gypsy Moths

-Now this bug is an invasive species that was introduced years ago.
+A gypsy moth is an invasive species that was introduced years ago.
 Many efforts have been taken to eradicate them but their presence is easily found with their nests/tents they make in trees.
 The caterpillar form is most sought after by fly fishermen.
 Early on they are green and later a white or brown/black.
 They fall out of the nest often and a green weenie or even a floating caterpillar pattern can be killer under the nests.

 Others